The United Methodist Church and Homosexuality

 Every four years, a General Conference of Methodist churches from around the world is

-from MAY-2 to 12 in Cleveland OH.
+from MAY-02 to 12 in Cleveland OH.
 Ironically, the conference theme

 hardened.
-Two weeks previously, charges were laid against Melfin Talbert, a bishop in California.
+Two weeks previously, charges had been laid against Melfin Talbert, a bishop in California.
 He said that policies in local

 Methodist churches that foster "inclusiveness and justice"